fbpx

 What qualifications and experience does Dr Lauren have in this area?

-She has been working as a Psychologist since 2003, teaching yoga since 2004, training Yoga Teachers since 2010 and teaching online since 2011.
+Lauren has been working as a Psychologist since 2003, teaching yoga since 2004, training yoga teachers since 2010 and teaching online since 2011.
+She’s been doing this work for over 20 years!

 What is your cancellation policy?